-- Examine interface as a whole - Evaluate according to recognized principles - Example: clarity of indicators, consistency, real-world language, undo/redo, etc.
+- Examine interface as a whole - Evaluate according to recognized principles, e.g., that no menu should have more than three levels - Example: clarity of indicators, consistency, real-world language, undo/redo, etc.

 Dealing with Human Subjects

 - Experimental design is hard - Example: How do you test anti-phishing technology in the lab? - Ethical issues: Institutional Review Boards (IRBs) at universities